brooklynrail/brooklynrail-platform/content/events/2020/09/common-ground-a-conversation-with-dr-vandana-shiva.md

 ---
-title: "Common Ground: Seeds of Resistance"
+title: "Seeds of Resistance: A Conversation with Dr. Vandana Shiva, Metabolic Studio, and Nancy Klehm"
 deck: A conversation with Dr. Vandana Shiva, Metabolic Studio, and and Nance Klehm
 summary: Weekly conversations with activists, social justice practitioners, and changemakers.